lynnlangit/gcp-for-bioinformatics/3_Machine_Learning/5_Use_TensorQTL_for_very_fast_GPU-based_QTL_mapping.md

-# USE TensorQTL for very fast GPU-based QTL mapping
+# USE TensorQTL for GPU-optimized QTL mapping

 ### Why do this
  - ANALYZE structured data stored in tables via machine learning models
+   - via optimized QTL (quantitative trait loci) mapping
+   - via optimized Bayesian non-negative matrix factorization (named SignatureAnalyzer-GPU)
  - USE GCP & TensorFlow to create the best-fit ML model for your data

 ### What is this
- - TensorQTL is a GPU-based QTL mapper, enabling ~200-300 fold faster cis- and trans-QTL mapping compared to CPU-based implementations
+ - TensorQTL is a GPU-based QTL mapper, enabling **~200-300 fold faster** cis- and trans-QTL mapping (compared to CPU-based implementations)
  - Use a number of different commands for processing

 ### Key considerations
  - USE three input files: genotypes, phenotypes, & covariates
- - Phenotypes must be provided in BED format (phenotypes x samples), & covariates as a text file (covariates x samples)
+ - PROVIDE phenotypes in BED format (phenotypes x samples)
+ - PROVIDE covariates as a text file (covariates x samples)

 ### How to do this
  - Install & Setup the library from GitHub (link at bottom)